open-ephys/onix-bonsai-onix1-docs/articles/tutorials/ephys-socket.md

 packages](xref:install-configure-bonsai#package-installation) or [check for updates](xref:install-configure-bonsai#update-packages) if they're already installed.
 Once you've done that, copy/paste the following workflow into your Bonsai editor.
-The following sections explain how to configure each element of this workflow
+The following sections explain how to create this workflow and configure its elements.

 ::: workflow
 ![SVG of copyable functional workflow](../../workflows/tutorials/ephys-socket/ephys-socket.bonsai)